itsashutosh07/quiSDE/README.md

-# QuiSDE - Quiz System for Digital Education
+# QuiSDE - Quiz System for Software Development Engineers

 A modern, full-stack web application for interactive learning through quizzes, flashcards, and comprehensive subject management.
 Built with React, Spring Boot, and H2 database.